geohackweek/raster/_episodes/06-pygeotools_rainier.md

 Hmmm, some strange positive signals over trees.
 Are they growing 3 m/yr?
 That would be exciting, but probably not.
 Looks like our 1970 and 2008 DEMs were "bare-ground" digital terrain models (DTMs), while the 2015 DEM was a digital surface model (DSM) that included vegetation.

-Let's clip our map to the glaciers using polygons from the Randolph Glacier Inventory (RGI)
+Let's clip our map to the glaciers using polygons from the [Randolph Glacier Inventory (RGI)](https://www.glims.org/RGI/).
+I use a [`get_rgi.sh`](https://github.com/dshean/demcoreg/blob/master/demcoreg/get_rgi.sh) script that will fetch, extract and prepare a global shapefile.

+To things keep moving, I've already clipped out the glacier polygons for Rainier.
+We're going to first rasterize these polygons to match our warped datasets using the pygeotools `geolib.shp2array` function.
+Then we're going to update the existing mask on each difference map, so that only glacier pixels remain unmasked.

 ~~~
-shp_fn = 'rgi60_glacierpoly_rainier.shp'
+shp_fn = 'data/rainier/rgi60_glacierpoly_rainier.shp'
 #Create binary mask from polygon shapefile to match our warped raster datasets
 shp_mask = geolib.shp2array(shp_fn, ds_list[0])
 #Now apply the mask to each array